 How to grow thyme

 Thyme is very easy to grow.
 It’s a low-growing hardy perennial, which has small, fragrant leaves and thin, woody stems.
 Thyme comes in over fifty varieties with different fragrances and flavors.
-Fresh or English thyme are used most often in cooking.
-I bought a yummy smelling lemon thyme plant this year to add to my garden.
+Fresh or English thyme is used most often in cooking.
+I bought a yummy-smelling lemon thyme plant this year to add to my garden.